marianoeq/google-homepage/README.md

-This is my first project from scratch.
-My first time using The Odin project web site.
-And first time using git to upload for a very first time a project to Git Hub.
+But I decided to do it anyway because it was my very first project.
+So, there are some kinds of emotions involved in it.

+Apart from being my first project, it was my first time using GitHub as well.

+All of this was using “https://www.theodinproject.com” as a guide and some YouTube tutorials for the GitHub part.

 Hope first time of many more!

-Thanks...
+Thanks…